 Beyond the powerful hardware they provide, DGX systems come out of the box with an optimized operating system and a complete pre-integrated environment for running deep learning projects.
 They provide a containerized software architecture that lets data scientists easily deploy the deep learning frameworks and management tools they need with minimal setup or configuration.

-Related content: read our guide to NVIDIA deep learning GPUs
+Related content: read our guide to NVIDIA A100 GPUs

 In this article, you will learn:

 NVIDIA DGX-1 is an integrated deep learning workstation with a large computing capacity, which can be used to run demanding deep learning workloads.
 It provides GPU computing power of 1 PetaFLOPS (1 quadrillion floating-point operations per second).

 NVIDIA DGX-1 is built on a hardware architecture with several key components especially designed for large-scale deep learning workloads;

 DGX-1 comes with pre-installed, pre-configured deep learning software, enabling practitioners to get up and running quickly.

 The containerized architecture means that each deep learning framework runs separately, can have its own dependencies and different versions of core libraries.
 Users can easily deploy the frameworks or tools they need for development.
 NVIDIA is responsible for maintaining container images, and constantly updates them when new versions of frameworks are released.